hexylena/docker-webapollo/README.md

 container includes Pythium Utlimum data.
 WebApollo will boot, and be available on localhost:8080.

-Please note that per #1, the port you use to access WebApollo MUST be 8080.
+Please note that per [issue #1](https://github.com/erasche/docker-webapollo/issues/1), the port you use to access WebApollo MUST be 8080.

 ## Building the Container Locally